 A student residing in College housing may be visited in his/her assigned residence at any time in accordance with the following requirements:

 - ROOMMATE/HOUSEMATE RIGHTS - A roommate/housemate will not be deprived of the right to privacy, study time, or sleep due to the presence of a guest (student or non-student).

-- GUEST REGISTATION - All non-LC student visitors staying on campus after midnight on any day must be registered by their host at the Information Desk (first floor, Hall Campus Center) before midnight of that day.
+- GUEST REGISTATION - All non-LC student visitors staying on campus after midnight on any day must be registered by their host before midnight of that day.
+Guest registration is completed on MyLC (use tabs "Personal" and "My Visitor").
+If the guest brings a vehicle onto campus, he/she must obtain a valid visitor's parking pass from Campus Safety and Security (first floor, Hall Campus Center).

 - ESCORTING GUESTS